 - • The Longhorn 3/4 ton trucks debuted in 1968, adding an extra 6" to the bed.

 - • The short wheelbase K5 Blazer debuted in 1969 along with the GMC version, known as the Jimmy.

 - • For 1970, the 396ci big block V8 was enlarged to 402ci, yet still sold as a 396.

 - • 1971 introduced the Cheyenne comfort trim package for Chevrolet and the Sierra package for GMC.

 - • 1971 brought front disc brakes on all light-duty trucks.

 1973-1986 Chevy C/K, 1987-1991 Chevy R/V Series

 For 1973, Chevrolet and GMC trucks were tested in a wind tunnel and designed for better aerodynamics.
-Wheelbase was extended and dual rear wheel option was offered on one-ton pickups.
+The wheelbase was extended and a dual rear wheel option was offered on one-ton pickups.
 Some enthusiasts refer to this generation as the "Square Body" Chevy truck.

 - • An all-new carbon steel ladder frame designed with a “drop center” was introduced.